 The Decorative effect Stenciling traces its roots as far back as Egyptian times, and has surged in popularity during various periods of history.
 In the Early American period we find stenciled patterns on a variety of surfaces.
+Easy to learn stenciling effects.
 Folk artists enlisted stencil techniques in a multitude of applications, both on furniture and walls.
 As tastes changed over time, artists have transformed stenciling from a simple pattern repeat process, to a sophisticated and colorful design tool, rich with story lines and decorative symbolism.

 The charm of painted scrolls on ceiling beams needs no introduction.
 This decorative accent is a delightful addition to any room.
 And though beams are common elements in many interiors rarely do one see them used as a focal point for decorative applications.
 Whether you enjoy the old world charm of Italy, or the contemporary flair of a San Francisco loft space, these tech iques can be adapted to suit the most creative inspiration.

 You can use a straight cut hog bristle brush, commonly sold a ‘stenciling brush’.
 However, 1 or 2 inch chip brushes can be used by trimming ½ to ¾ inches of the bristles top with sharp scissors.
 Sponges, both synthetic and marine, are also commonly used in stenciling.
 Use a sponge for looser, folk art patterns, but use a brush for more refined and intricate patterns.

 Artist acrylic paints are ideal for stenciling.
 In the stenciling process paint is applied with a brush in an almost dry manner.
 Acrylic paints dry almost on impact and with the extensive range of colors, any combination can be achieved in a quick and efficient manner.
 You may consider doing a test sample on a sheet of newspaper first to get a feel for the process, to see the manner in which the paint is applied and determine the actual color intensity of the paint application process.